AgentD/hausboot/README.md

 chain-loaded by the MBR.

 It typically shares the sector with the super block of a filesystem.
-For instance, FAT32 uses the first 90 bytes for filesystem information, with the first 3 bytes holding a jump instruction, so we don't accidentally try to execute the filesystem information.
+For instance, FAT32 uses the first 90 bytes for filesystem information.
+The first 3 bytes hold a jump instruction, so we don't accidentally try to execute the filesystem information.

 Subtracting the super block and 2 byte boot signature, that leaves a FAT32 VBR with 420 bytes of payload for a program (6 punched cards).